 On Aug.
-10, an inadvertent return (IR) of water and bentonite clay occurred near a Mariner East pipeline drill site in Upper Uwchlan Township.
-Our crews responded immediately to contain and remove the nontoxic bentonite clay and water mix — sometimes referred to as drilling mud.
+10, 2020, an inadvertent return (IR) of water and bentonite clay occurred near a Mariner East pipeline drill site in Upper Uwchlan Township, Chester County, ultimately impacting Marsh Creek Lake.
+Our crews responded immediately to contain and remove the nontoxic mixture of bentonite clay and water— sometimes referred to as drilling mud.

 An “inadvertent return” is when drilling mud rises to the surface through preexisting cracks in the rock and soil during horizontal directional drill (HDD).
 These discharges are not unexpected during the course of HDD activity, and are covered in our permit applications approved by the DEP.